Languages

 Implementation

-Pupils are provided with opportunities to develop in the following key purple strands: linguistics; oral and written communication; comprehension and intercultural understanding.
-Within the linguistics purple strand, pupils are taught a range of skills including: French phonics, alphabet, spelling, vocabulary, cognates, grammatical rules, verb forms and tenses.
-Links and comparisons are also made with their English grammar and spelling learning.
-The correct use of bilingual dictionaries is also taught, so that pupils are increasingly independent in using them to support their comprehension and communication, as well as expanding their French vocabulary.
-These transferable skills will also support pupils in learning other languages.
-Pupils are provided with regular opportunities within ‘Rigolo’ to hear native French speakers, leading to accurate pronunciation; pupils are given regular opportunities to apply these skills in oral responses and conversations.
-Intercultural Understanding is a purple strand, due to the diverse catchment demographics; making links and comparisons with other cultures is key to building tolerance and understanding within the school community and beyond.
-Pupils are encouraged to make links not only between French and British cultures, but also with the cultures of their own families, friends and communities.
-Adaptive teaching groups enable language learning to be delivered effectively to all children whilst following the same progression, for example by providing more regular retrieval practice and interleaved learning for some, whilst providing others, working at greater depth, opportunities to independently expand their vocabulary, alongside additional opportunities to write, read, speak and respond to longer, more complex passages and conversations.
+Pupils are provided with regular opportunities within ‘Rigolo’ to hear native French speakers, leading to accurate pronunciation.
+They then apply these skills in oral responses and conversations.
+Intercultural Understanding is a purple strand allowing pupils to make links and comparisons with other cultures.
+This is key to building tolerance and understanding within the school community and beyond.
+Pupils are encouraged to make links between French and British cultures, with the cultures of their own families, friends and communities.
+Adaptive teaching enables language learning to be delivered effectively to all children whilst following the same progression.
+For example by providing more regular retrieval practice and interleaved learning for some, whilst providing others, working at greater depth, opportunities to independently expand their vocabulary, alongside additional opportunities to write, read, speak and respond to longer, more complex passages and conversations.

 Impact